multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 depressed and decided to stop talking to VCs for a while and just focus on DataStation usability, stability and documentation.

-DataStation today is still solely funded on my savings.

 # dsq

 One thing DataStation allows you to do is run SQL on any kind of